 Other contracts, outside of the ones mentioned here, might be considered on a case by case basis, as long as economic damage can be achieved.

-For more further information about these smart contracts, please refer to their GitHub repository - https://github.com/yearn/yearn-vaults.
-Additionally, you may refer to https://yearn.watch and https://yearn.watch/stats for more information about each smart contract.
+For more further information about in-scope contracts from yearn refer to the following doc https://github.com/yearn/yearn-security/blob/master/SECURITY.md.
+For information about vaults and strategiesplease refer to their GitHub repository - https://github.com/yearn/yearn-vaults.
+Additionally, you may refer to https://seafood.yearn.watch and https://yearn.watch/stats for more information about each smart contract.

 In order to be considered for a reward, all bug reports must contain the following:

 - Description of suspected vulnerability

 - Steps to reproduce the issue

 - A valid POC showing the attack where the outcome has clear economic damage for any of the contracts listed in scope.

 - Your name and/or colleagues if you wish to be later recognized

 - (Optional) A patch and/or suggestions to resolve the vulnerability

 Ethical Behavior Requirements